 And then, you know, in the situation where you do have ongoing interests together, then that really can kind of segue into power plays.
 So changing plans at the last minute or refusing to make plans, or just generally making things difficult for you when, when they could otherwise not.

-So those are the sort of signs that you'd be looking for, that someone is not handling your breakup very well.
+So those are the sort of signs that you'd be looking for, that you have a toxic ex who is not handling your breakup very well.

 Why Do Breakups Become Toxic?